solodev/cloud-documentation/src/pages/Sites/Update/index.md

 # Update

-The update site modal gives options to edit several site settings and the option to delete the site.
+The Update site modal gives options to edit several site settings and the option to delete the site.

 <img src="../../../../images/updatesite1.jpg" alt="updatesite1" style="width: 50%; display: block"></a>